University of North Carolina at Chapel Hill: History

 In August 2018, the university came to national attention after the toppling of Silent Sam, a Confederate monument which had been erected on campus in 1913 by the United Daughters of the Confederacy.
 The statue had been dogged by controversy at various points since the 1960s, with critics claiming that the monument invokes memories of racism and slavery.
 Many critics cited the explicitly racist views espoused in the dedication speech that local industrialist and UNC Trustee Julian Carr gave at the statue's unveiling on June 2, 1913, and the approval with which they had been met by the crowd at the dedication.
 Shortly before the beginning of the 2018–2019 school year, the Silent Sam was toppled by protestors and damaged, and has been absent from campus ever since.
-In July 2020, the University's Carr Hall, which was named after Julian Carr, was renamed the "Student Affairs Building".
+In July 2020, the university's Carr Building, which was named after Julian Carr, was renamed the "Student Affairs Building".
 Carr had supported white supremacy and also the Ku Klux Klan.

 After reopening its campus in August 2020, UNC-Chapel Hill reported 135 new COVID-19 cases and four infection clusters within a week of having started in-person classes for the Fall 2020 semester.
 On August 10, faculty and staff from several of UNC's constituent institutions filed a complaint against its board of governors, asking the system to default to online-only instruction for the fall.
 On August 17, UNC's management announced that the university would be moving all undergraduate classes online from August 19, becoming the first university to send students home after having reopened.

-Notable leaders of the university include the 26th Governor of North Carolina, David Lowry Swain (president 1835–1868); and Edwin Anderson Alderman (1896–1900), who was also president of Tulane University and the University of Virginia.
+Notable leaders of the university include the 26th governor of North Carolina, David Lowry Swain (president 1835–1868); and Edwin Anderson Alderman (1896–1900), who was also president of Tulane University and the University of Virginia.
 On December 13, 2019, the UNC System Board of Governors unanimously voted to name Kevin Guskiewicz the university's 12th chancellor.

 In the early afternoon on August 28, 2023, the second week of the fall semester, a PhD student shot and killed associate professor Zijie Yan in Caudill Labs, a laboratory building near the center of campus.

 In April 2024, UNC students joined other campuses across the United States in protests and establishing encampments against the Gaza war and the genocide of Palestinians in Gaza.
 Students demanded transparency in investments and that UNC divest from Israel.
 With the administration coming down hard on the protesters, the students called for the protection of their first amendment rights.
 36 arrests were made with police clearing out the encampment that was set up in Polk Place.
 Palestine Legal filed a federal civil rights complaint alleging that there was preferential treatment of Israeli students by UNC, and targeting of pro-Palestine students.